Dxkm/D-SAT/README.md

 # D-SAT
-Official repo for D-SAT:Dual Semantic Aggregation Transformer with dual attention for Medical Image Segmentation
+This repo is the official implementation of "D-SAT:Dual Semantic Aggregation Transformer with dual attention for Medical Image Segmentation"